 University of Michigan Medical School is ranked in the top ten schools for excellence in primary care.
 Given the school’s focus on self-directed learning and building on a strong science foundation, it will be important in your secondary essays to convey your level of self-awareness in meeting your academic goals.
 How did you approach challenging science courses?
 In what ways have you demonstrated a commitment to lifelong learning?
 How has your community benefited from this commitment?
 For students interested in earning a MD/PhD, UMMS has a Medical Scientist Training Program (MSTP) Program.
 As part of this program, students will be given the training to enter academic medicine and conduct basic science research.
 Application Tip: Check out this helpful advice.

-University of Michigan Medical School 2018-19 Secondary Application Essay Questions:
+University of Michigan Medical School 2020-2021 secondary application essay questions

-Select the area that you are most excited about because your enthusiasm will be captured in your prose.
-Once you have narrowed down your topic, create a list of previous experiences you have had in this area.
+A good way to approach this question is to create a list of previous experiences you have had in the medical field.
 Past behavior is the best predictor of future behavior.
-Sharing what you have done in that field will demonstrate your knowledge, level of experience and accomplishments.
+Sharing what you have done in that field will demonstrate your knowledge, level of experience, and accomplishments.
 Next, you can impress the reader by setting realistic goals for what you hope to achieve as well as addressing any obstacles that you will have to work around or overcome.